-a.
-Describe the tectonic processes that operate at plate boundaries and their effects on the plate interior;

-b.
-Explain the main forces that impact the Earth's surface and subsurface, what drives them and how the Earth responds;

-c.
-Describe models for the lithosphere and asthenosphere including their physical properties;

-d.
-Identify various tectonic features and processes operating in the past based on appropriate structural, metamorphic, geophysical, geochemical evidence e.
+- a.
+Describe the tectonic processes that operate at plate boundaries and their effects on the plate interior; - b.
+Explain the main forces that impact the Earth's surface and subsurface, what drives them and how the Earth responds; - c.
+Describe models for the lithosphere and asthenosphere including their physical properties; - d.
+Identify various tectonic features and processes operating in the past based on appropriate structural, metamorphic, geophysical, geochemical evidence - e.
 Apply the knowledge of tectonic processes explaining regional tectonic features

-Unit 1: Introduction to tectonics, basic concepts of tectonics and tectonic movements, tectonic theories and their evolution.
-5 Unit 2: Crustal Types and Crustal Provinces 4

-Unit 2: Crustal Types and Crustal Provinces

-No of closes

-Unit 3: Mantle-plume Generation Mechanisms; Rifting and Drifting; Triple Junction and Hot Spots 6 IN-COURSE - 1 Unit 4: Basin Formation and Subsidence Mechanism 4 Unit 5: Classification and Characteristics of Plate Margins; Plate Reconstruction 3 Unit 6: Tectonics and Magma Association; Ophiolites and Tectono-Stratigraphy.
-3 IN-COURSE - 2 Unit 7: Plate-tectonic Evolution of the Bay of Bengal, Indo-Burman Ranges, Bengal Basin and the Himalayas.
-5
+Unit/Chapter No of classes Unit 1: Introduction to tectonics, basic concepts of tectonics and tectonic movements, 5 tectonic theories and their evolution.
+Unit 2: Crustal Types and Crustal Provinces 4 Unit 3: Mantle-plume Generation Mechanisms; Rifting and Drifting; Triple Junction 6 and Hot Spots IN-COURSE - 1 Unit 4: Basin Formation and Subsidence Mechanism 4 Unit 5: Classification and Characteristics of Plate Margins; Plate Reconstruction 3 Unit 6: Tectonics and Magma Association; Ophiolites and Tectono-Stratigraphy.
+3 IN-COURSE - 2 Unit 7: Plate-tectonic Evolution of the Bay of Bengal, Indo-Burman Ranges, Bengal 5 Basin and the Himalayas.